MooseEngine/triangle-3d/README.md

 ```

 I separated out the building and linking processes in the makefile, so run `make clean` if you want to get rid of the object files.
 They are `.gitignore`d though.

+# Camera Movement Branch
+This branch is dedicated to getting camera movement working.
+This will include getting user input (I anticipate by using `SDL2`) and then moving the camera based on that input.